aiverson/constellation/doc/whitepaper/sections/syntax.md

 ```

 The syntax allows creation of iterators easily over any object in Terra which
-greatly easing the process of integrating new data sources and libraries into
+greatly eases the process of integrating new data sources and libraries into
 Constellation.